gjr80/weewx-stackedwindrose/readme.txt

 Installation Instructions

 1)  Download the Stacked Windrose Image Generator for Weewx extension from the Stacked Windrose Image Generator for Weewx GitHub repositry.
+The extension package is named stackedwindrose-X.Y.Z.tar.gz and can be found on the Releases page.

 2)  Run the installer: